This is an original article published by DigitalCommerce360.com on August 21, 2019.

 Following the original sale, you will have entered the “after” of the aftermarket, and what you choose to do in that period can have a dramatic impact on your overall business.
 Most original equipment manufacturers focus on the design and manufacturing phases of delivering product value to the customer.
 Ironically, the most durable source of revenue follows those phases in aftermarket and product service; these are the areas you do not want to neglect.

 “Ecommerce for manufacturing organizations is a special breed of technology that goes beyond the traditional Amazon type model.”

 According to the data company ScrapeHero, Amazon.com had a total of 562,382,292 products for sale as of Jan.
 10, 2018.
-The enormous diversity of products Amazon sells make it by definition a very transaction-oriented business.
-The Amazon ecommerce behemoth fosters a great deal of selling but does not focus on cultivating customer relationships at the product level.
+The enormous diversity of products Amazon sells makes it by definition a very transaction-oriented business.
+The Amazon e-commerce behemoth fosters a great deal of selling but does not focus on cultivating customer relationships at the product level.

-If a customer buys an aftermarket part from Amazon for a piece of original equipment that you sell, there is no opportunity for enhancing your customer relationship, increasing loyalty or learning from their purchase.
-Amazon is not concerned with such things and is happy to take your customer’s money while you miss the boat to increased product revenue.
+If a customer buys an aftermarket part from Amazon for a piece of original equipment that you sell, there is no opportunity for enhancing your customer relationship, increasing loyalty, or learning from their purchase.
+Amazon is not concerned with such things and is happy to take your customer’s money while you miss the boat to increase product revenue.